PhD, University of Nevada, Las Vegas

 Interests and Expertise

 Joseph Csicsila joined the Department of English at Eastern Michigan University as an assistant professor in 2000.
-He received a Bachelors Degree from the University of Michigan-Dearborn in 1992, a Masters Degree from Auburn University in 1994, and Ph.D. in English from the University of Nevada, Las Vegas, in 1998.
+He holds degrees from the University of Michigan, Auburn University, and the University of Nevada.
 Professor Csicsila teaches a variety of undergraduate and graduate courses in American literature and literary criticism.
-In 2002, he was awarded the Ronald W. Collins Distinguished Faculty Award for Teaching, the highest honor Eastern Michigan University bestows upon its professoriate.
+In 2002 he received Eastern Michigan University's highest honor, the Ronald W. Collins Distinguished Faculty Award for Teaching.

 Professor Csicsila has delivered presentations around the country, including at the International Conference on the State of Mark Twain Studies, the Modern Language Association national convention, the American Literature Association annual conference, and the College English Association annual meeting, to name a few.
-He has lectured at the F. Scott Fitzgerald Historical Society and the Center for Mark Twain Studies in Elmira, New York, where he was the Fall 1996 Scholar in Residence.
-Csicsila currently serves as Editor of the Journal of Narrative Theory and Review Editor of the Mark Twain Annual.
+He has lectured at the F. Scott Fitzgerald Historical Society and the Center for Mark Twain Studies in Elmira, New York, where he has been a three-time Scholar in Residence Fellow (1996, 2010, and 2015).
+Csicsila currently serves as Editor of the Mark Twain Circular.

 Mark Twain for Teachers